leesugil/leesugil.github.io/docs/_pages/about.markdown

 layout: single
 title: About
 permalink: /about/
-author_profile: true
+author_profile: false
 ---

-Thanks for visiting this page, hope it helped your day!
+Hey, welcome to the About page.

+Hope what I do here helps you as much as it does to me.

-Here's my <a href="https://github.com/leesugil/leesugil.github.io/tree/gh-pages" target="_blank" rel="noopener noreferrer">Let me know</a> if you have any suggestions ☕️
+The best way to contact me about this website is through <a href="https://github.com/leesugil/leesugil.github.io/tree/gh-pages" target="_blank" rel="noopener noreferrer">the GitHub repo</a>.
+Let me know if you have any suggestions on contents or issue with the page ☕️.

+Thanks!